GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

   committer is a Googler, and these contributors deserve special recognition!
 {% endAside %}

-## Using the Wake Lock API {: #use }
+## Using the Screen Wake Lock API {: #use }

 ### Enabling support during the origin trial phase
-The Wake Lock API will be available as an origin trial in Chrome 79.
+The Screen Wake Lock API is available as an origin trial in Chrome 79.
-The origin trial is expected to end in Chrome 81.
+The origin trial is expected to end in Chrome 83 and the feature to launch in Chrome 84.

 {% include 'content/origin-trials.njk' %}